Segmentation, Mapping, Text, LLMs

 1. How do I interpret the principal components?

-- Principal components are the "new axes" for the newly-compressed space
+• Principal components are the “new axes” for the newly-compressed space.
+Each is a linear combination of all of the original space’s axes

 2. What are the main assumptions of PCA?